WWitman/zettajs-tutorials/6-beaglebone/README.md

 8. Save the device file.

 ## Add the device to the server

-Now, we need to make the Zetta server aware of the device.
+Now, you need to make the Zetta server aware of the device.
 This pattern should be familiar to you if you tried the previous tutorials.

-1. Open the server file, `index.js`.
+1. Open the server file, `index.js` and make the following changes:

-2. Require the device module you just implemented:
+    a.
+Require the device module you just implemented:

     ```
     var zetta = require('zetta');
     var BeagleBoneLedDevice = require('./device.js');
     ```

-3. Call the `use()` method on the Zetta server, as follows.
+    b.
+Call the `use()` method on the Zetta server, as follows.
 The first argument is the Device class you implemented.
 The second argument is passed to the device constructor when Zetta instantiates the device.

     ```
      zetta()